 A Note From The Director

-The Langston Hughes Festival is planning its 33rd annual award ceremony, scheduled for November 18, 2011.
+The Langston Hughes Festival announces its 36th annual award ceremony, scheduled for November 20, 2015.

 We are thrilled to award Jacqueline Woodson with the 2015 Langston Hughes medal.
 This follows the Festival's momentous celebration last year of Walter Mosley.